abompard/xhtml2odt/README.txt

 Command-line scripts
 --------------------

-Two command-line scripts to run the stylesheets are provided, one is Python-based, the other is PHP-based.
-They do import the styles and the images, so they can also be used as a code example for these two steps in other languages and actual export plugins.
+Three command-line scripts to run the stylesheets are provided, one is Python-based, the other is PHP-based, the last one is shell-based.
+The first two do import the styles and the images, so they can also be used as a code example for these two steps in other languages and actual export plugins.
+The shell script is more of a minimalist approach to demonstrate the simplest possible use of the stylesheets.

-Documentation for both scripts can be generated using the "`make doc`" command.
-This will require [sphinx][] for python and [phpDocumentor][] for PHP.
+Documentation for the PHP and Python scripts can be generated using the "`make doc`" command.
+This will require [sphinx][] for Python and [phpDocumentor][] for PHP.

 [sphinx]: http://sphinx.pocoo.org/
 [phpDocumentor]: http://www.phpdoc.org/